b0rjen/b0rjen/README.md

 - 👋 Hi, I’m @b0rjen
 - 👀 I’m interested in data and whatever comes with it.
 Hands-on learner.
 - 🌱 I’m currently learning data analysis, visualization, and frameworks... with a python twist!
-- 💞️ I’m looking to collaborate with every nice person.
+- 💞️ I’m looking forward to collaborating with anyone who's interested and kind.
 - 📫 How to reach me through email: borja@borja.app , but feel free to reach me by twitter / linkedin
 - 🇪🇸 / 🇬🇧 󠁧󠁢󠁥󠁮󠁧󠁿- Spoken here